gonzaparra/CThripsos/README.md

-# CThripsos an R package to analyse chromothripsis in single cells.
+# CThripsos an R package to analyse chromothripsis in single cells from Copy Number Variation (CNV) data.

 CThripsos is an easy to use R package that allows to analyse scDNA-seq data and to provide different scores that indicate the presence of chromotripsis in single cell CNV profiles.